 - 0 % negative mentions

-While "ttv3" is criticized for its simplistic design and lack of depth as a game, it surprisingly evokes strong emotions reminiscent of more complex titles like Super Hexagon, suggesting that even minimalist experiences can resonate on an emotional level.
+Despite its simplistic design and lack of depth as a game, "ttv3" evokes strong emotions reminiscent of experiences from more complex titles like Super Hexagon, highlighting its ability to resonate with players on an emotional level.

 “It's made me feel things I haven't felt since Super Hexagon.”